 Road to Summit Lake

-The scenic drive is winding at first, climbing from the entrance station (fees $10 in 2020) through the upper reaches of the forest and above the treeline to
+The scenic drive is winding at first, climbing from the entrance station (fees $10 in 2024) through the upper reaches of the forest and above the treeline to

 Mount Goliath Natural Area, a small protected region that contains ancient bristlecone pine trees as well as many flower species.
 A short trail crosses the hills.
-Goliath Peak rises above, at the north end of a ridge that extends south to Mount Evans and includes three other summits (Rogers Peak, Mount Warren, Mount Spalding).
+Goliath Peak rises above, at the north end of a ridge that extends south to Mount Blue Sky and includes three other summits (Rogers Peak, Mount Warren, Mount Spalding).
 Beyond here, the road is relatively straight, crossing tundra and rocky hillsides, with a big drop-off to the east.
 There is no fence, and the land in many places falls away right at the edge of the tarmac.
 The road stays on the east side of the ridge, reaching a parking area after 9 miles beside

 Summit Lake (12,830 feet), where another short path leads to the shore.
 The surrounding boggy flats are underlain by an area of permafrost, believed to be the southernmost occurrence of this in the US.
 These moist conditions are ideal for many species of Alpine plants such as